Light & Colour Centre

 PLDC 2017 Partner University

-The Light and Colour Group and The Norwegian University of Science and Technology are proud to support the Professional Lighting Design Convention, PLDC 2017 as a Partner University.
+The Light and Colour Centre and The Norwegian University of Science and Technology are proud to support the Professional Lighting Design Convention, PLDC 2017 as a Partner University.

 Designers, lighting architects, researchers, universities, industry and clients use PLDC as a platform to meet, learn about the latest developments in lighting design, and discuss the future of the lighting profession.
 PLDC stands for high quality knowledge transfer and international networking opportunities.